anasfkhan81/EncodingDomainLabelsRDF/Guidelines.md

 ](Examples/cristalografia_DLP.png "Cristalografia Example")
 <!--![Cristalografia Example](Examples/cristalografia_DLP.png "Cristalografia Example")-->

 Some additional information relevant for our example is that the domain of MINERALOGIA is a subdomain of GEOLOGIA 'geology'  in the _Dicionário da Academia de Ciências_ subject hierarchy and this is in turn a subdomain of CIENCAS DA TERRA 'earth sciences'.
-We can use represent these domains and their interrelations as follows using the SKOS vocabulary:
+We can represent these domains and their interrelations as follows using the SKOS vocabulary:

       <http://example.org/class/mineralogia> rdf:type  skos:Concept;
         skos:prefLabel "mineralogia"@pt;